leothorp/mk/README.md

 ### What is this?

-Essentially this is a more terse form of npm scripts or Make tasks- a quicker way to define arbitrary commands, shortcuts, and script aliases that are useful in the current directory/project.
+Essentially this is a more terse version of npm scripts or Make tasks- a quick way to define arbitrary commands, shortcuts, and script aliases that are useful in the current directory/project.
+Like with Make, there's no assumption about what language is being used. an mk.yml file in the project root is the only requirement.

 ### Installation